Kristen Stewart to star in romantic thriller 'Love Lies Bleeding' | Entertainment

 - United States

-Titled ''Love Lies Bleeding'', the film has been set up at Hollywood studio A24 and examines a romance fueled by ego, desire and the American Dream.

-Glass, best known for her 2019 indie hit ''Saint Maud'', is directing from the script she co-wrote with Weronika Tofilska, as per The Hollywood Reporter.
+Hollywood star Kristen Stewart is set to headline a new romantic thriller titled 'Love Lies Bleeding', which will be helmed by Rose Glass, the filmmaker behind the acclaimed British film 'Saint Maud'.
+A24, which recently released 'Everything Everywhere All at Once', is backing the movie along with Film4, reported The Hollywood Reporter.

-The story centers on the extreme qualities it takes to succeed in the competitive world of bodybuilding.
-Stewart will take on the co-lead part, the protective lover of a female bodybuilder.
+Apart from directing the romantic thriller, Glass has also co-written the script with Weronika Tofilska, with sources saying that the story is centred on the extreme qualities it takes to succeed in the competitive world of bodybuilding.
+In the film, Stewart will feature as the co-lead, the protective lover of a female bodybuilder.
+The film will showcase a romance fueled by ego, desire and the American dream.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)